Calls for Service Definition

 Calls for service are generally represented as calls to “911” for emergency assistance and may also include calls to non-emergency numbers.
 Each call for service that comes in is assigned a priority based on the type of crime or service that is requested.

-The most serious offenses and require the most immediate response.
+- Priority 0 and priority 1 calls are the most serious offenses and require the most immediate response.
 Priority 0 calls include crimes such as Assault and Battery, Domestic Violence, and Injury Accidents while priority 1 calls include crimes such as robbery, hit and run accidents, bomb threats and panic alarms.

 To view calls for service data from different years, select the year from the dropdown menu below and click on apply changes.